 All grants at CCD are need-based and do not need to be repaid.
 Award amounts and eligibility depend on EFC and enrollment status.
-Most grants payments will be reduced if a student is not enrolled full time.
-Half-time enrollment will result in receiving half or less of a grant.
-Students do not need to attend full time to receive grant funds, if eligible.
+Most grant payments will be reduced if a student is not enrolled full-time.
+Half-time enrollment (six or more credits) will result in receiving half or less of a grant.
+Students do not need to attend full-time to receive grant funds, if eligible.